CASE STUDY 02 · PAYPAL CONSUMER · 2019–2024

 Rather than front-loading all product knowledge at signup, I designed a layered system where new concepts unlocked based on four distinct trigger types.
 Each layer had explicit rules about when it could appear, what it could recommend, and how frequently.

-- Never surface the same recommendation twice in a row
+- Never the same recommendation twice in a row

-- Credit suppressed until approval likelihood is acceptably high
+- Credit surfaced only when approval likelihood is acceptably high

 - Capability-aware globally — never introduce features unavailable in a user's market